opsdroid/opsdroid/docs/configuration.md

   seen: {}
 ```

+#### Rich logging

+When using rich logging, opsdroid will use the [RichHandler](https://rich.readthedocs.io/en/stable/logging.html) from the Rich library.
+These logs will contain a timestap, log location (file and line number) and will show different colours depending on which level the log was set.
+You can use some options to disable some of these things.

+- set `timestamp: false` to disable timestamps
+- set `extended: false` to disable log location

 #### Optional logging arguments

 You can pass optional arguments to the logging configuration to extend the opsdroid logging.

 ##### Logs timestamp
-Sometimes it is useful to have the timestamp when logs happen.
+Sometimes it is helpful to have the timestamp when logs happen.
 You can enable them with the `timestamp` boolean.
 Defaults to false

 ```yaml
 logging: